 One of the responsibilities of the director of security is to establish and maintain a room key control system, an administrative procedure that authorizes certain personnel and registered guests to have access to keys.
-One court found that "as a general proposition, a guest has an expectation of privacy in his or her room and a hotel has an affirmative duty not to allow unregistered guests, unauthorized employees, and third parties to gain access to a guest's room."7 eSecure [is] a user-friendly, Windows-based front desk system [that] requires no capital investment-properties just pay a monthly usage fee and receive the system software and electronic locks.
-The system works in conjunction with the Gibraltar170 lock by SAFLOK, an extremely durable lock that provides unparalleled electronic security.
-SAFLOK will install the system and locks and provide technical support and service for the entire system throughout the life of the program contract.
+One court found that "as a general proposition, a guest has an expectation of privacy in his or her room and a hotel has an affirmative

-Although issuing and filing keys are duties of front office employees, there is more to room key control than these two tasks.
+Although issuing and filing keys are duties of front office employees, there is more to room key control.
+Room locks and keys are one of the single most effective ways to ensure guest safety.
+According to an article in Hotel & Motel Management: